RoboVault/robo-arkiver/docs/docs/getting-started/create-new-arkive.md

 arkiver init my-arkive
 ```

-This will scaffold a new Arkive in the `my-arkive` directory.
+This will scaffold a new Arkive project in the `my-arkive` directory.

 :::tip
 If you are using VSCode with the official Deno extension, make sure to initialize the workspace by running the `Deno: Initialize Workspace Configuration` command in the new directory to enable the Deno language server.